Investing in Commercial Property for Sale in Columbus, Ohio? The Complete Beginner’s Guide!

 - Three years’ worth of the commercial property’s income and expense records; these items include tax statements, real estate tax bills, and other related documentation, as well as any protests

-- A full accounting of each service performed on the commercial property, pertaining to maintenance, operation, and repair
+- A full accounting of each service performed on the commercial property, including maintenance, operation, and repair

 - A record of insurance information, including existing policies and any pending or previous claims made against the commercial property

-- Legal documentation pertaining to the commercial property for sale in Columbus, Ohio; pending litigation (if any) that may affect the sale of the property should also be provided
+- Legal documentation about the commercial property for sale in Columbus, Ohio; pending litigation (if any) that may affect the sale of the property should also be provided